JTPond/calcify/README.md

 Check it out [here!](https://github.com/JTPond/ICalcify "ICalcify GitHub")

+## RFI

+If you have any ideas for functionality for the Feed trait, please open an issue on github.

 ## Notes
+* Added Feed trait and FeedTree type for mutable data feeds.

+* Updated organization of source files.

 * Fixed Warnings in example and fixed deprecated code in LightSpeedError

 * Added LightSpeedError type for beta()